lsegal/yard/docs/GettingStarted.md

 You can add YARD-style `@tag` metadata to the top of any extra file if prefixed by a `#` hash comment.
-YARD allows for arbitrary meta-data, but pays special attention to the tags `@markup` and `@title`.
+YARD allows for arbitrary meta-data, but pays special attention to the tags `@markup`, `@encoding`, and `@title`.
 Note that there cannot be any whitespace before the tags.
 Here is an example of some tag data in a README:

     # @markup markdown
     # @title The Best Library in the World!